NetManAIOps/ChatTS/README.md

 You should find the inference results under `exp/` folder, which will be further used for evaluation.

 ### Evaluation
+- Generate the inference results of `ChatTS` by following the steps in `Deepspeed Model Inference for Evaluation`.
 - Install `ragas==0.1.9` (https://github.com/explodinggradients/ragas), which is used for evaluating the inductive reasoning results.
 - Set the `API_KEY` and `OPENAI_URL` in `evaluation/ragas/config/config.toml` (Refer to https://platform.openai.com/docs/api-reference).
 - Run `python3 -m evaluation.evaluate_tsmllm_models` to evaluate `ChatTS` (make sure you have done the model inference before).